joakimk/toniq/README.md

   - To be able to see status (iex for now, possible UI in the future)
 * Fail on the side of running a job too many times rather than not at all.
 See more on this below.

 Uses redis to persist jobs but is **not** resque/sidekiq compatible.
 If you need that then I'd recommend you look at [Exq](https://github.com/akira/exq).
+You can run both Exq and Toniq in the same app for different workers.

 If **anything is unclear** about how this library works **that's considered a bug**, please file an issue (or a pull request)!